Georgia shoe manufacturer lays off most of workforce after Adidas stops Yeezy production - Local News 8

 Rebranding merchandise to camouflage the controversy is another common industry tactic, experts say.
 It involves removing the distressed brand’s logo, or disguising it in some way.

-Yeezy products are very distinctive in their style and design,so rebranding them might not work, Flickinger said.
+Yeezy products are very distinctive in their style and design,so rebranding them might not work, according to Burt Flickinger, retail expert and managing director at retail consultancy Strategic Resource Group. f

 The most likely destination for unwanted Yeezy products could be overseas markets, which are often the solution for problematic merchandise.
 Sending the goods overseas to countries in need and where a product’s durability matters more than the brand or fashion, is often an industry fallback.